Skip to main content

 For over 30 years, the team at Bill Ragan Roofing has helped thousands of homeowners understand roof damage and what to do about it.
 Because of this, we’ll help you spot roof damage before it spirals out of control.

-The first common sign of roof damage is dents on your gutters and downspouts.
-Dents on the face of your gutters are a pretty good indication that your roof may have damage as well.
+The first sign of storm damage to your roof are dents on your gutters and downspouts.
+If hail was strong enough to dent your gutters, there’s a good chance that your roof has damage as well.

-Downspouts are also a pretty good indicator, but the dents need to be above 5 feet.
-This way, it can’t be blamed on a lawnmower kicking up rocks.
+Downspouts are also a good indicator, but the dents need to be above 5 feet.
+If they’re lower, the insurance adjuster can easily blame a lawnmower kicking up rocks.

-hail damage to screen door, down spouts, and shutter
+hail damage to screen door, downspout, and wooden shutter

 • Dents or strikes on your garage door